equinor/ert/README.md

 ### Running C++ tests

-The C++ code and tests require [libecl](https://github.com/Equinor/ecl).
-As long as you have `pip install ecl`'d into your Python virtualenv all should work.
+The C++ code and tests require [resdata](https://github.com/Equinor/resdata).
+As long as you have `pip install resdata`'d into your Python virtualenv all should work.

 ``` sh
 # Create and enable a virtualenv